 Strikes and the secret ballot

-When will the strike ballot and potential strike action happen?
+When was the strike ballot held and when did strike action happen?

 - Auckland Region - Monday 12 November

 - North Island (except Auckland and Wellington) - Tuesday 13 November